zsoftly/logguardian/RELEASING.md

 git push origin vX.Y.Z
 ```

+**IMPORTANT:**
+- Tags MUST start with 'v' (e.g., `v1.2.0`) to trigger the release pipeline
-**Note:** The tag push will automatically trigger the GitHub Actions release pipeline, which creates a GitHub release with artifacts.
+- The tag push automatically triggers GitHub Actions to create a release with artifacts

 ### 8. Publish to AWS SAR